FairwindsOps/rok8s-scripts/CONTRIBUTING.md

 There is a Makefile that can assist in validating and testing the orb locally.
 See the commands there for more info.

+## Releasing

+- Make sure you update all the references to the version of rok8s in the repo.
+- Tag the commit you wish to release with the new tag
+- Push the tag
+- Once the release is done, find an org administrator to release the Orb

 Attribution
 ===========
 Portions of this text are copied from the [Puppet Contributing](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md) documentation.